 Statutory registers provide legal protection for heritage items.
-In NSW legal protection generally comes from the Heritage Act 1977 (NSW) and the EPA Act Places on the National Heritage List are protected under the EPBC Act.
+In NSW legal protection generally comes from the Heritage Act 1977 (NSW) and the EPA Act.
+Places on the National Heritage List are protected under the EPBC Act.

-4.9.5 Heritage information systems
+4.8.5 Heritage information systems

-OEH maintains information systems to manage cultural heritage information assisting stakeholders such as private landholders, community groups, local councils and state government agencies to locate, identify, conserve and interpret Aboriginal and non-Aboriginal heritage values, sites and objects.
-These systems are accessible via the OEH web site and more information on each system is provided below.
+DPC - Heritage maintains information systems to manage cultural heritage information assisting stakeholders such as private landholders, community groups, local councils and state government agencies to locate, identify, conserve and interpret Aboriginal and non-Aboriginal heritage values, sites and objects.
+These systems are accessible online and more information on each system is provided below.